-The Marsden Fund invests in investigator-initiated research aimed at generating new knowledge, with long-term benefit to New Zealand.
-It supports excellent research projects that advance and expand the knowledge base and contributes to the development of people with advanced skills in New Zealand.
+The Marsden Fund Te Pūtea Rangahau Marsden invests in investigator-initiated research aimed at generating new knowledge, with long-term benefit to Aotearoa New Zealand.
+It supports excellent research projects that advance and expand the knowledge base and contributes to the development of people with advanced skills in Aotearoa New Zealand.
 The research is not subject to government's socio-economic priorities.

-The Marsden Fund encourages New Zealand's leading researchers to explore new ideas that may not be funded through other funding streams and fosters creativity within the research, science and innovation system.
+The Marsden Fund encourages Aotearoa New Zealand's leading researchers to explore new ideas that may not be funded through other funding streams and fosters creativity within the research, science and innovation system.

-In supporting investigator-initiated research the Government is ensuring that New Zealand is contributing to, and benefiting from, the advancement of knowledge globally and is fostering a diversity of research activities of the highest calibre.
+In supporting investigator-initiated research the government is ensuring that Aotearoa New Zealand is contributing to, and benefiting from, the advancement of knowledge globally and is fostering a diversity of research activities of the highest calibre.
 The Marsden Fund also provides for the long-term and sometimes serendipitous aspects of research, which may lead to profound or unexpected discoveries, or catalyse significant developments in previously unrelated and strategically important fields of knowledge.

-Your role as a referee is an integral part of the appraisal process.
+Your role as a referee is an integral part of the assessment process.
 Your detailed comments help in the final assessment of the proposal, and to provide feedback to the applicant.
-Referees used by the Marsden Fund are anonymous - names are not disclosed to the applicants.
+Referees used by the Marsden Fund are anonymous - no identifying information is disclosed to the applicants.

 - Submission of Referee Reports is via a Web-based portal.
-If you are available to act as a referee, you will receive a URL which will link to the proposal (available from 30th June onwards) and instructions on how to complete the Referee Report on-line. - Section 1 of the Referee Report goes back to the applicant for comments.
-Section 2, including grades and the referee's identity, remains confidential to the Marsden Fund Council. - If you consider that you have a minor conflict of interest, describe its nature on section 2 of the Referee Report Form, after appraising the application. - If the conflict of interest is serious, please do not appraise the proposal, and inform the Marsden Fund. - The contents and ideas contained in the proposal are strictly confidential.
+If you are available to act as a referee, you will later receive a URL which will link to the proposal (available from 1st July onwards) and instructions on how to complete the Referee Report on-line. - Section 1 of the Referee Report goes back to the applicant for comments.
+Section 2, including grades and the referee's identity, remains confidential to the Marsden Fund Council. - If you consider that you have a minor conflict of interest, describe its nature in Section 2 of the Referee Report Form, after appraising the proposal. - If the conflict of interest is serious, please do not appraise the proposal, and inform the Marsden Fund. - The contents and ideas contained in the proposal are strictly confidential.
 The proposal material must not be used for any purpose other than assessment of the proposal.

-Referees who have assessed proposals will receive a list detailing the successful programmes in late 2023.
+Referees who have assessed proposals will receive a list detailing the successful programmes in late 2024.